Uatilla/42Porto_MiniRT/README.md

 Uatilla  Almeida - https://github.com/Uatilla

+# miniRT

+Is a 42-school project about implementing a raytracing alogorithm in c.
+The main goal of the project is to proaf that we can implement any matematics or physics formula whitout beeing a matematition.

+the miniRT is out first ray tracer coded in C, normed and humble but functionnal.

 # Credits

-We decided to put the credits at the beginning of the readme because this project would not be possible without the book:
+This project would not be possible without the guidelines of the book:

 **The Ray Tracer Challenger - by Jamis Buck**